 I’m a lifelong QPR fan, I sit in the South Africa Road Stand and I’ve been a season ticket holder for 10 years.

-Footballing pet peve: Fulham’s clappers (if you have no atmosphere in your stadium just sit in silence)
+My favourite QPR player of all time is Charlie Austin, and my footballing pet peeve is Fulham’s clappers (if you have no atmosphere in your stadium just sit in silence).

-My name is Daniel, I am 17 years old and I am a qpr season ticket holder.
-I don’t think anything can beat the Play off final victory in 2014 and that is definitely my favourite QPR memory!
+My name is Daniel, and I am a qpr season ticket holder.
+In terms of QPR memories, I don’t think anything can beat the Play off final victory in 2014!

 Hello QPR fans.